connornishijima/Lixie-arduino/README.md

 ![Lixie Library](https://i.imgur.com/MH40PLQ.jpg)

+## LIXIE II WARNING

+If you are here to find code for the new ***[LIXIE II](https://www.tindie.com/products/connornishijima/lixie-ii-the-newnixie-for-arduino-kit/)*** displays, this library won't work properly!
+You're probably looking for **[the new one](https://github.com/connornishijima/Lixie_II)**.

 # Library for driving Lixie edge-lit displays!

-This library allows for easy writing to Lixie Panels!
+This library allows for easy writing to Lixie 1 Displays!
 It takes care of all the addressing and updating for you!

 ----------
 # Contents